influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 A cluster with one data node is valid but has no data redundancy.
 Redundancy is set by the [replication factor](/influxdb/v1.7/concepts/glossary/#replication-factor) on the retention policy the data is written to.
 Where `n` is the replication factor, a cluster can lose `n - 1` data nodes and return complete query results.
 For optimal data distribution within the cluster, use an even number of data nodes.

- Data nodes guidelines vary by estimated load on the cluster.
+ Data nodes guidelines vary by estimated load on each node in the cluster.

 | Load         | Writes per second per node  | Moderate queries* per second per node | Unique series per node |
 |--------------|-----------------------------|---------------------------------------|------------------------|